signalfx/splunk-otel-collector/deployments/cloudfoundry/buildpack/README.md

 Optional:
 - `OS` - Operating system that Cloud Foundry is running.
 Must match format of Otel Collector executable name.
     Default: `linux_amd64`
-- `OTEL_CONFIG` - Local name of OpenTelemetry config file.
+- `OTEL_CONFIG` - Local name of Splunk OpenTelemetry config file.
 Default: `otelconfig.yaml`
-- `OTEL_VERSION` - Executable version of OpenTelemetry Collector (contrib) to use.
+- `OTEL_VERSION` - Executable version of Splunk OpenTelemetry Collector to use.
 The buildpack depends on features present in version v0.48.0+.
 Default: `latest`.
 Example valid value: `v0.48.0`.
     Note that if left the default value, the latest version will be found and later variable references will be to a valid version number, not simply the word "latest".
-- `OTEL_BINARY` - OpenTelemetry Collector executable file name.
-Default: `otelcontribcol_$OS-v$OTEL_VERSION`
+- `OTEL_BINARY` - Splunk OpenTelemetry Collector executable file name.
+Default: `otelcol_$OS-v$OTEL_VERSION`
-- `OTEL_BINARY_DOWNLOAD_URL` - URL to download the OpenTelemetry Collector from.
+- `OTEL_BINARY_DOWNLOAD_URL` - URL to download the Splunk OpenTelemetry Collector from.
 This takes precedence over other version variables.
 Only the Splunk distribution is supported.
     Default: `https://github.com/signalfx/splunk-otel-collector/releases/download/${OTEL_VERSION}/otelcol_${OS}`
 - `RLP_GATEWAY_SHARD_ID` - Metrics are load balanced between receivers that use the same shard ID.